Cisco SDWAN Demo

 Deployment Time Quick deployment and easy setup Longer deployment times due to infrastructure requirements

-2. 2.
-Flexibility and Scalability: SD-WAN allows for easy scaling and adaptation to changing needs, unlike the rigid structure of MPLS.
+If you need a flexible and scalable network, choose SD-WAN.
+It allows for easy scaling and adaptation to changing needs, unlike the rigid structure of MPLS.

-3. 3.
-Improved Performance: SD-WAN optimizes traffic routing based on real-time conditions, enhancing application performance compared to MPLS’s fixed paths.
+For better application performance, opt for SD-WAN.
+It optimizes traffic routing based on real-time conditions, enhancing performance compared to MPLS’s fixed paths.

-2. 2.
-Performance for Real-Time Applications: MPLS typically delivers superior performance for real-time applications like voice and video, maintaining quality through dedicated bandwidth and prioritization.
+For superior performance in real-time applications like voice and video, opt for MPLS.
+It maintains quality through dedicated bandwidth and prioritization.

-4. 4.
-Centralized Management: MPLS networks are managed by service providers, providing a level of expertise and support that can simplify operations for organizations.
+To simplify operations with expert support, select MPLS.
+These networks are managed by service providers, providing a level of expertise that can ease management for organizations.

 SD-WAN offers superior flexibility, cost-efficiency, and scalability, making it ideal for businesses seeking to optimize network performance while managing expenses.